BennyTheDev/pipe-specs/README.md

 - All integers passed after OP_RETURN must be unsigned
 - All unisgned integers from 0 - 16 must be encoded as OP_0/OP_FALSE, OP_1/OP_TRUE to OP_16
 - Only 1 OP_RETURN is allowed per TX
-- No self-referenced burn events or similar are allowed.
-To burn tokens, they have to be assigned to a beneficiary receiver that represents a burner address
+- No self-referenced burn events allowed.
+To burn tokens, they have to be assigned to a beneficiary receiver that represents a burner address.
+Exception is if no change address is specified as quadruple with the Transfer function.
+In this case, remaining tokens of a transfer will be indeed burned.
 - - This means a PIPE TX is invalid if it points to the output containing OP_RETURN or any scriptPubyKey entry _not_ containing a beneficiary receiver (address/pubkey)
 - Any rule-breaking TX will lead to skipping the TX entirely for inclusion in an index
 - Indexers/wallets must detect reorgs and re-index from the first reorg'ed block - 7.